skip to Main Content

 Kathryn Braun, MPH, DrPH – Social behavioral health sciences, gerontology, indigenous health, minority health, health promotion and disease prevention, community-based and translational research, mixed methods, active aging

-Meripa Godinet, MSW, PhD – Delinquency prevention, social and adjustment issues of Pacific Islander youth, multi and cross-cultural issues
+Meripa Godinet, MSW, PhD – Juvenile delinquency prevention, Social and adjustment issues of Pacific Islander adolescents, Multi-culture and cross-culture issues

 Shelley Muneoka, MSW – intergenerational wellness, aging and later life, kānaka maoli population